-- 7 Ball® pint (16 oz) glass preserving jars with lids and bands
+- 7 Ball® pints or 16 oz glass preserving jars with lids and bands

 - WASH cucumbers.
-Remove blossom and stem ends; quarter lengthwise and seed.
+Remove blossom and stem ends, quarter lengthwise, and seed.5 English cucumbers, unpeeled

-- CUT cucumbers and carrots into 1-1/2 inch sticks
+- CUT cucumbers and carrots into 1.5-inch sticks.2 medium carrots, peeled

-- PLACE cucumber, carrot and cauliflower on a towel to dry while preparing other ingredients
+- PLACE cucumber, carrot, and cauliflower on a towel to dry while preparing other ingredients.5 cups cauliflower florets

-- GRIND peanuts in a food processor.
-Toast lightly in a heavy skillet with sesame seeds.1/2 cup unsalted dry roasted peanuts, 4 tablespoons sesame seeds
+- GRIND peanuts in a food processor then toast them lightly in a heavy skillet with sesame seeds.1/2 cup unsalted dry roasted peanuts, 4 tablespoons sesame seeds

-- COMBINE onions, chilies, gingerroot and garlic in a blender or food processor.
+- COMBINE onions, chilies, gingerroot, and garlic in a blender or food processor.
 Purée to a paste.
-In a large deep stainless steel saucepan, combine purée, vinegar, sugar, salt and tumeric.
+In a large deep stainless steel saucepan, combine purée, vinegar, sugar, salt, and turmeric.
 Bring mixture to a full rolling boil.
-Stirring frequently to prevent scorching, boil gently, uncovered 5-10 minutes, or until mixture thickens slightly.2 medium cooking onions, quartered, 15 small dried chilies, 1 1/2 pieces gingerroot, 4 cloves garlic, 2-1/2 cups vinegar, 1 cup granulated sugar, 2 tablespoons Ball® pickling salt, 1 tablespoon ground tumeric
+Stir frequently to prevent scorching and then boil gently, uncovered, for 5-10 minutes, or until the mixture thickens slightly.2 medium cooking onions, quartered, 15 small dried chilies, 1 1/2 pieces gingerroot, 4 cloves garlic, 2-1/2 cups vinegar, 1 cup granulated sugar, 2 tablespoons Ball® pickling salt, 1 tablespoon ground tumeric

 - ADD peanut mixture and vegetables to sauce.
-Stirring frequently, return mixture to a boil; reduce heat and boil gently, uncovered, 5 minutes.
+Stir frequently and return the mixture to a boil.
+Reduce heat and boil gently, uncovered, for 5 minutes.

-- LADLE achar into hot jars leaving ½ inch headspace.
+- LADLE achar into hot jars leaving 1/2-inch of headspace.
 Remove air bubbles, wipe the rim, center the lid on the jar, and apply the band until the fit is fingertip tight.

 - PROCESS jars in a boiling water canner for 15 minutes, adjusting for altitude.
 Remove jars and cool.
 Check lids for seal after 24 hours.
 Lid should not flex up and down when center is pressed.